kyunwang/weekly-nerd/src/pages/23–05–2018-react-amsterdam-2018/index.md

 path: "/react-amsterdam-2018"
 date: "2018-05-23T17:12:33.962Z"
 title: "Short visit at React Amsterdam"
-draft: true
+draft: false
 ---

-draft

 All of the sudden I had the opportunity to got to React Amsterdam albeit just for a few hours.
 In this short article I will talk about the four talks I was able to attend and what I have learned from them.
-I will quickly go over the talks I have attended and my take-aways.
+I will quickly go over three of the talks I have attended and my take-aways.

 *React Amsterdam was on the 13th of April 2018*

-# First talk: React State Management in a GraphQL Era
+## First talk: React State Management in a GraphQL Era
 ###### By *Kristijan Ristovski* from ReactAcademy

 The day started great with Kristijan, also known as Kitze, giving a great talk about state management libraries and how they might be unnecessary with GraphQL in the scene.